CONSTITUTION AND BYLAWS

 The application for Junior membership shall state the name and address of the applicant and shall carry the endorsement of either one (1) family member and one (1) unrelated person or two (2) persons unrelated to each other or the applicant, who are both Active Members in good standing.

-(b) Active and Associate Membership.
+(b) Active Membership.
 Each applicant for membership shall apply on a form approved by the Board of Directors which shall provide that the applicant agrees to abide by the Constitution, Bylaws, and the Code of Ethics of the MCONO and the rules and regulations of the American Kennel Club.

 Section 4.
 Termination of Membership

-Membership may be terminated:
+Memberships may be terminated:

 Article II.
 Meetings